Amparo Dávila

-Amparo Dávila (February 28, 1928 – April 18, 2020) was a Mexican writer best known for her short stories touching on the fantastic and the uncanny.
+Amparo Dávila (21 February 1928 – 18 April 2020) was a Mexican writer best known for her short stories touching on the fantastic and the uncanny.
 She won the Xavier Villarrutia Award in 1977 for her short story collection, Árboles petrificados.
-In 2015 a literary prize in her honor was created in Mexico for the best story within the genre of "the fantastic": the Premio Bellas Artes del Cuento Fantástico Amparo Dávila.
+In 2015, a literary prize in her honor was created in Mexico for the best story within the genre of "the fantastic": the Premio Bellas Artes del Cuento Fantástico Amparo Dávila.

-Life
+Biography

-Dávila was born in Pinos, a town in Zacatecas, Mexico.
-She learned to love reading at an early age by spending time in her father's library.
+Dávila was born on February 21, 1928, in Pinos, Zacatecas.
 Her childhood was marked by fear, a theme that appeared in a number of her future works as an author.
 Her first published work was Salmos bajo la luna in 1950.
-This was followed by Meditaciones a la orilla del sueńo and Perfil de soledades.
+This was followed by Meditaciones a la orilla del sueño and Perfil de soledades.
 In 1954 she moved to Mexico City where she worked as Alfonso Reyes's secretary.
-In 1966 she was a part of the Centro Mexicano de Escritores (Mexican Writers' Center) where she received a grant to continue writing.
+In 1966, she was a part of the Centro Mexicano de Escritores (Mexican Writers' Center) where she received a grant to continue writing.
 In 2008, Davila was recognized by the Palacio de Bellas Artes in Mexico City.